EquitySight

 The long-form guides attached to each calculator are drafted with AI assistance and then human-reviewed and edited by me for accuracy and Australian relevance.
 I mention this plainly because I think you should know how the words are made.
 The numbers and formulas inside the calculators are coded by hand and documented on the methodology page; the prose around them is AI-assisted and human-checked.

-• No third-party listing or market-price data on suburb pages.
-The figures on a suburb page are not drawn from Domain, realestate.com.au, CoreLogic, PriceFinder, or any other listing feed.
-(My code includes an optional Domain integration, but no live listing or market-price data is currently displayed.)
+• No third-party listing data on suburb pages.
+The figures on a suburb page are not drawn from Domain, realestate.com.au, CoreLogic, PriceFinder, or any other commercial listing feed.

 • No sponsored content.
-No developer, agent, buyer's agent, or mortgage broker can pay me to feature a suburb, move its score, or change a verdict.
+No developer, agent, buyer's agent, or mortgage broker can pay me to feature a suburb or change a verdict.

 • No scraped listings.
 I do not scrape property listing websites.